rackerlabs/docs-rackspace-federation/doc/overview/compatibility.rst

 |product name| is designed to be compatible with any SAML 2.0-based identity
 federation product or service.

-The following popular providers have been tested for integration:
+Rackspace has tested the following popular providers for integration:

 - Microsoft Active Directory Federation Services
 - Okta